CoryGroup/ni-engine/doc/source/introduction/ni_engine_architecture.rst

 than be converted by the actual instances of the classes to the required units.

 Ni-Engine attempts to pass data around in the form of :class:`ni_engine.storage.data_value.Data` instances.
-These may be created using the factory method :func:`ni_engine.storage.data`.
+These may be created using the factory method :func:`ni_engine.storage.data_value.data`.
 Data objects may be used just like their `value` attribute.
 Just like so::

     >>> data('newport','NEWPORTAXIS','position',1.0*pq.m) == pq.Quantity(1.0,pq.m)
     True

-The reason, that :class:`storage.Data` instances are preferred, is that by only using these instances it makes programming of storage engines much easier.
-As such :class:`ni_engine.storage.DataHandler` will only accept instances of :class:`ni_engine.storage.DataContainer` which can contain multiple instances of :class:`ni_engine.storage.Data` each.
+The reason, that :class:`ni_engine.storage.data_value.Data` instances are preferred, is that by only using these instances it makes programming of storage engines much easier.
+As such :class:`ni_engine.storage.data_handler.DataHandler` will only accept instances of :class:`ni_engine.storage.data_container.DataContainer` which can contain multiple instances of :class:`ni_engine.storage.data_value.Data` each.